30 Security Awareness Training Topics For 2025

 Conclusion

-While choosing popular topics to train employees on is important, it's not the only thing you should consider.
-We additionally recommend following these simple best practices when kickstarting your employee training program:
+While choosing popular topics to train employees on is essential, there are other things you should consider.
+We additionally recommend the following best practices when kickstarting your security awareness training program:

 • Keep things short and simple.
 Training should be delivered in ten minutes or less.